mafeeer19/Ask-out-your-Valentine/README.md

 ## How It Works

-- The user is greeted with a cute GIF and the question "Will you be my Valentine?".
+- The user is greeted with a cute GIF and the question "Me perdonas?😭".
 - Responding "No" changes the GIF and modifies the size and text of the buttons, adding a playful element to convince the user to reconsider.
 - A "Yes" click celebrates the moment with a special GIF and triggers a confetti animation, hiding the response buttons.